Header Image

 Broad Definition of Outcomes

 Initially, the project will focus on predicting the final score margins.
-In its long-term vision, it will expand to cover other betting domains like over/under and player props, embracing a broad definition of 'outcomes'.
+In its long-term vision, it could expand to cover other betting domains like over/under and player props, embracing a broad definition of 'outcomes'.

 Motivation